njz3/vJoyIOFeederWithFFB/README.md

 and OutputBlasters plugin games (Teknoparrot) using either MAME Windows Output system, or direct raw memory read (model 2).
 Already a lot of games are handled properly, and more are added over the time.
-Many thanks to SailorSat& BigPanik and Boomslangnz for all there work.
+Many thanks to SailorSat& BigPanik and Boomslangnz for all their work.

 The software also allows to define "control sets" for a unique configuration per game or per emulator.
 The control sets store parameters that can be tuned according to each game